javier-lopez/javier.io/blog/en/_posts/2010-05-19-deb-file-structure.md

   ar: creating firefox-launchpad-plugin_0.4_all.deb
 </pre>

-On this example however I'll only copy some files to my file system:
+On this example however I'll only copy some files to the file system:

 <pre class="sh_sh">
 $ tar zxvf data.tar.gz